ChamiLamelas/RL-Based-DNN-Scheduling-Adaptation/README.md

 * `timeencoding.py`: Defines our time encoding function.
 * `tracing.py`: Defines our model architecture/layer tracing utilities.
 * `training.py`: Defines our (trainer) training infrastructure.

+Do not run either `make_vocab.py` or `fix_vocab.py`, the vocab set up is a bit brittle and if you rerun these it could mess up evaluation and learning.

 ## Contact